18F/css-style-guide/css-styleguide.md

 <a name="responsive_design"></a>
 ## Responsive Design & Breakpoints
 - Set variables for breakpoints at the top of your stylesheet.
-This functionality is built into bourbon.
+This functionality is built into Bourbon.
 ```scss
 $sm: new-breakpoint(min-width 0 max-width 40em $sm_cols);
 ```